JeppeKlitgaard/ObsidianAnkiBridge/README.md

     Alternatively you can do a manual installation:

-    - Download the latest `main.js` & `mainfest.json` from releases.
+    - Download the latest `ObsidianAnkiBridge-X.Y.Z.zip` from GitHub releases.
     - Create a new folder named `AnkiBridge`
-    - Place the files in the folder
+    - Extract the files within the zip file into `AnkiBridge`
     - Place the folder in your .obsidian/plugins directory
     - Reload plugins (the easiest way is just restarting Obsidian)
     - Activate the plugin as normal.